-It requires the pool on the destination cluster to have sufficient storage to create a file system and Storage Replicated Log (SRL) volume.
-The pool name should be same at the source and the destination cluster.
-The SRL volume size is one-fourth of the file system size.
+It requires the pool on the target cluster to have sufficient storage to create a file system, the Storage Replicator Log (SRL) volume and the DCM logs.
+The pool name must be same at the source and the target cluster.
+If delayed mode is enabled, there can be a non-zero RPO.
+For asynchronous continuous replication, the SRL volume size is 20% of the file system size.
+For synchronous continuous replication, the SRL volume size is 5% of the file system size.
+By default, the number of DCM logs is 2 but for a mirrored file system, the number of DCM logs is equal to the number of mirrors.

-For example, if the file system size on the source cluster is 8 GB then at least 3 GB storage should be present in the pool at the source cluster to create an SRL volume.
-For the target cluster, 11 GB storage should be present in the pool to create the file system and SRL volume.
+For example, if the file system size on the source cluster is 8 GB, then at least 3 GB storage should be present in the pool at the source cluster to create the SRL volume and the DCM logs in case of asynchronous replication.
+For the target cluster, 11 GB storage should be present in the pool to create the file system, the SRL volume and the DCM logs.